BhargavKadali39/phonenumbers/README.md

 validation of a phone number etc.</h2>
 Here, we will learn how to use phonenumbers module just by writing simple Python programs.

+First use the below command to install required module.

+    pip install phonenumbers

 Some of the use cases are,
 __Get Timezone:__